nimeshkverma/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 		"user_id": 1876
 	}
 	- Remark: The content package data and the test package data can take every combination in the content + test case so we shouldn't send the package data again in the content + test case.
 The discount on the content + test case can be passed in the content + test column as a percentage amount and the front end can contain the logic to round of the figure so that the customer doesn't see prices in floating points.

+Remarks: if discouted price == price
+            we will return same price in both the fields.

 	- Response: __ALL_GENERIC_STATUS_RESPONSE_FORMAT__
 > __HTTP/1.1 200 OK__